martonbalazs/orgbusy/README.md

 is it not that bad?

 This script will tell you.
-It needs an always up-to-date .org file with these deadlines and amounts of work left in the following format (c.f.
+It needs an always up-to-date .org file with these deadlines and amounts of work left in the following format (look at the "raw" file for this, also c.f.
 Emacs' org-mode):

 ** <2014-10-23 Thu> Report						 :10:
 ** <2014-10-20 Mon> Read paper						  :2: